anvilsecure/usb-racer/README.md

 ## TOCTOU Tool

-The `usbracer-storage-toctou` script can be used to exploit Time of Check/Time of Use style issues.
+The `usbracer` script can be used to exploit Time of Check/Time of Use style issues.
 It is launched with two images and can switch between the two while running.

 ```
-usage: usbracer-storage-toctou [-h] (--toggle-image TOGGLE_IMAGE | --offset-override OFFSET_OVERRIDE OFFSET_OVERRIDE) [--block-size BLOCK_SIZE]
+usage: usbracer [-h] (--toggle-image TOGGLE_IMAGE | --offset-override OFFSET_OVERRIDE OFFSET_OVERRIDE) [--block-size BLOCK_SIZE]
                                [--toggle-delay TOGGLE_DELAY] [--toggle-read-block TOGGLE_READ_BLOCK] [--debug-level DEBUG_LEVEL]
                                disk